Regulatory actions for Nov. 8, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Recor.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aura, Aviadobio, Clover, Grace, Itolerance, Kadimastem, Salarius, Sobi.

 Briefs